 Ben said: “I played in every age group at Dursley, except one year when I had Osgood-Schlatter disease (a painful condition that affects the upper part of the shin bone), all the way through to the U17 side.
 Then I was in the colts before I had one season of men’s rugby.”
 He was a centre, full back and wing in his formative days and switched to Number 8 when he was a young teen.

 Away from the game he took a plumbing apprenticeship at City of Bristol College and the Scarlets became his fourth club in June 2009, following Dursley (1994-2007), Cinderford (2007-08) and Merthyr, known as the Ironmen (2008-09).
 A powerful ball-carrier from the base of the Scarlets’ scrummage, he has trimmed down from 20st 12lb, having lost two-and-a-half stone.
-Last March, Ben signed a three-year contract for 2012-13 and by February this year had played in 23 Premiership games and scored two tries.
+Ben joined Gloucester on a three-year contract for 2012-13 and by February this year had played in 23 Premiership games and scored two tries.
 He played off the bench in each of the first three matches in this season’s RBS 6 Nations Championship, started against Wales and Italy and impressed when wearing the No.8 shirt in the first Test against New Zealand in Auckland this June before going on to appear in all three matches against the All Blacks on the tour.

 Ben has benefited from mentors Phil Sprague, a Dursley junior coach, Martin Fowler, the Merthyr senior coach, and Nigel Davies, then the Scarlets head coach and now of Gloucester.
 Along his career path, he played at U20 level for Gloucestershire and Cardiff Blues.
 Ben helped Gloucestershire to win the U20 County Championship in 2008 and 2009 and Llanelli to lift the SWALEC Cup in 2010 when he was the club’s young player of the year.